-The stand is simple, with a flat rectangular base similar to the U2715H.
-It doesn't take up a lot of desk area but still provides a stable support which is good.
+The stand is simple, with a flat rectangular base similar to the U2719D.
+It doesn't take up a lot of desk area but still provides stable support, which is good.

 The monitor has an average thickness when viewed from the side.
 The small footprint of the stand means that it can sit quite close to a wall, and when VESA mounted the monitor doesn't stick out much.

-The Dell S2716DGR has a poor contrast ratio.
-In comparison, the S2716DGR is the Dell monitor with one of the lower contrast ratio that we measured in 2017.
-Unfortunately, dark room performance is really disappointing, as it can't display deep black and this results in washed out dark scenes.
+The Dell S2716DGR has a poor contrast ratio, even for a TN monitor.
+Unfortunately, dark room performance is disappointing, as it can't display deep blacks.
 For this reason, the monitor is better suited for a well-lit environment, as the ambient light will make the low contrast ratio effect less apparent.

-The Dell S2716DG does not have a local dimming feature.
-The video is for reference only.
+The Dell S2716DG doesn't have a local dimming feature.
+This video is for reference only.